mobile menu button

-Information and advice for young people in Suffolk
+Information, Advice and sources of support for young people in Suffolk

 Alcohol

 Many people enjoy drinking alcohol as it can help you feel more sociable and confident.
+However alcohol can have a different effect on us depending on the following factors:

-• the strength of the drink,
+• the strength of the drink

-• how fast it's consumed,
+• how fast it’s consumed

-• your physical size,
+• your physical size

-• whether you've eaten or not.
+• whether you’ve eaten or not

-Be aware of your own personal limit and how you feel, so you know when it's a good time to stop.
+Be aware of your own personal limit and how you feel, so you know when it’s a good time to stop!

 What are the dangers of binge drinking?